tjrobinson/tjrobinson.net/_posts/2007-03-02-asp-net-debugging-in-firefox-resources-not-loading.md

   - debugging
   - Firefox
 ---
-For a while I&#8217;ve had trouble with Firefox when using a local IIS 5 install to test/debug an ASP.NET application.
-Some of the images and other resources weren&#8217;t loading, almost as if a limit had been hit.
+For a while I've had trouble with Firefox when using a local IIS 5 install to test/debug an ASP.NET application.
+Some of the images and other resources weren't loading, almost as if a limit had been hit.
 It would also show a login dialog box.

 The solution is to go to _about:config_ in Firefox and make sure that _network.http.keep-alive_ is set to _true_.

-The reason I&#8217;d set it to false in the past was so I could test a load balanced cluster.
+The reason I'd set it to false in the past was so I could test a load balanced cluster.

 **Update:** I’ve since found that the fix above doesn’t always work.